mimir-org/mimir/README.md

 `ApplicationSetting__TypeLibraryVersion` - The version used by Type Library

-`ApplicationSetting__TypeLibrarySecret` - he secret registered in Type Library.
+`ApplicationSetting__TypeLibrarySecret` - The secret registered in Type Library.
 Used to identify and registered hooks

 `AzureActiveDirectoryConfiguration__TenantId` - Azure tenant